randall-coding/coachella-gpt/blog/write-up.md

 ## Mission 6: Improve performance
 Right now our script is taking upwards of 4 minutes to run, so let's see what we can change to increase performance.

+### Not writing to file
 One performance hit appears to be writing to file.
 Let's replace language like *"write to matches.txt"* with *"reference this data as $matches"*.  `$matches` is just a variable in memory, rather than a file.
 This saves about a minute of run time replacing 3 text files with variables.

+### Reusing lineup.txt file
+And since lineup.txt is already written (and should be valid for up to a year) we don't need our script to obtain it each run.
+So we will remove that code and just rely on lineup.txt already existing

+### Reduce the number of tools being called
 Another performance boost comes from reducing the number of tools being called.
 I noticed that there is significant overhead with each additional tool in the call chain.
 I started playing around with removing or combining some of the tools I declared.
 I reduced my subtools down to just one called `get-spotify-songs`, and the main tool now handles recommendations and simply pulls the coachella lineup from an existing lineup.txt we created using GPTScript.
 That saves about another minute.

+### Tighten up the language on inputs and output
 Lastly, I've tightened up the language to be specific about the input going into the tool we want to use *"pass $bands_at_coachella to the get-spotify-songs tool"* for instance.

 Our **final script** becomes: